DefinetlyNotAI/Logicytics/README.md

 Welcome to **Logicytics** (Spelled Loj-ee-cit-iks), a powerful tool designed to harvest and collect a wide range of windows system data for forensics, it is a actively worked on project that uses python as its main language, its whole idea is it effectively gathers as much sensitive data as possible and outputs it into a ZIP file.
 This guide will help you get started with using DataVoyager effectively.

-This Software is around `32MB` as in version `1.1.2`.

 ## Prerequisites

-Before running Logicytics, it's recommended to first disable User Account Control (UAC) to ensure smooth operation.
+Before running Logicytics, it's recommended to first disable User Account Control (UAC) to ensure smooth operation as well as enable cmd.
 You can do this by running the `UACPY.py` script as an administrator in the Command Prompt (cmd).
 Here's how:

 1. Open Command Prompt as an administrator.
 You can do this by searching for `cmd` in the Start menu, right-clicking on it, and selecting "Run as administrator".
 2. Navigate to the directory where `UACPY.py` is located.